-Students also attend seminars focused on statistics, research methods, and preparing for the graduate school application process.
+Students also attend seminars focused on statistics, research methods and the graduate school application process.
 To maximize exposure to multiple areas of research, they attend seminars in which faculty mentors present data from recent research.
-Students receive considerable training in the presentation of research findings and have opportunities and financial support to present their findings at regional and national conferences focused on school mental health, treatments, and treatment-related concerns for youth with SEB.
+Students receive considerable training in the presentation of research findings and have opportunities and financial support to present their findings at regional and national conferences focused on school mental health, treatments and treatment-related concerns for youth with SEB.
 Students and mentors work together to submit research reports for publication in peer-reviewed academic journals.

 For a recent article about the program appearing in Ohio University's College of Arts & Sciences Forum, please click the link below.

-Students must have at least a 3.0 GPA in their undergraduate courses, and must be a U.S. citizen or permanent resident.
+Students must have at least a 3.0 GPA in their undergraduate courses and must be a U.S. citizen or permanent resident.
 All students who meet these initial requirements are invited to apply.
-Students who have taken research methods will be more competitive for the program, though this is not an exclusionary criterion.
-Students from ethnically, culturally, sociodemographically, or geographically diverse backgrounds are strongly encouraged to apply.
-Each student must be able to commit to the 7-week on-campus program (i.e., 6/14/20 – 7/31/20).
+Students who have taken research methods will be more competitive for the program, although this is not an exclusionary criterion.
+Students from ethnically, culturally, sociodemographically or geographically diverse backgrounds are strongly encouraged to apply.
+Each student must be able to commit to the 7-week on-campus program (i.e., middle of June through end of July).

-Each student will receive $4000 for the summer experience.
+Each student will receive $4,500 for the summer experience.
 The stipend will be received by the end of the program.
-Additionally, students will receive campus food (15 meals a week) and housing, conference travel, and research incentive.
+Additionally, students will receive campus food (15 meals a week) and housing, conference travel and research incentives.
 Students will be housed in campus dormitories and will likely share a room with another REU student.